Lillian Disney

 During a train ride in 1928, Walt revealed to his wife a new animated character, whom he called "Mortimer Mouse".
 Lillian suggested that he rename his character "Mickey Mouse", a name which has since become synonymous with the Disney brand.

 Walt Disney died from lung cancer on December 15, 1966, after which Lillian remarried, to John L. Truyens (a Southern California real estate developer) from 1969 until his death in 1981.
-On December 15, 1997, Lillian Disney suffered a stroke and died the following morning in Los Angeles at age 98.
+On December 15, 1997, Disney suffered a stroke and died the following morning in Los Angeles at age 98.

 Early years

 Born Lillian Marie Bounds in Spalding, Idaho, she grew up in nearby Lapwai on the Nez Perce Indian Reservation, where her father Willard worked as a blacksmith and federal marshal.
 She was the youngest of ten children, and the family struggled financially; her father died when she was seventeen.
 After graduation from Lapwai High School, Bounds and her mother moved down to Lewiston; she attended a year of business college then moved to southern California in 1923 to live with her sister Hazel's family.
-She was working at the Disney Studio in "ink and paint" as a secretary when she met Walt.
+She met Walt Disney while working for his unit at Alice Comedies producer Winkler Pictures as an ink and paint artist.